arijitaich/Duta/README.md

 - `templates/index.html`: The primary rendering html file.
 - `README.md`: This file.

+WARNING: Set the ports inside app.py to your preferred port number before running the app.py file.

 ## License

 This project is licensed under the MIT License.